Chrispy6/Rent-Watcher/README.md

 # Rent Watcher

-A rental analytics dashboard that tracks listings and helps users compare housing prices by area, size, and value.
+A rental analytics dashboard that tracks listings and helps users compare rental prices by area, size, and value.

 ## Current Goal
 Build a working minimal viable product that can: